soxueren/atsd/integration/spss/README.md

    <a name="dataaggr"></a>**Aggregation with Data block**

-   Next way to calculate sum of indexes is aggregation function.
+   Next way to calculate sum of indexes in year is aggregation function from Data tools block.

    * **Data -> Aggregate...**
-      * Set categ_ind as summary variable and assign SUM function
+      * Set `categ_ind` as summary variable and assign SUM function
-      * Set datetime as break variable (like GROUP BY in SQL)
+      * Set `datetime` as break variable (like GROUP BY in SQL)
-      * Column formatting and output writing ways are available here too
+      * Column formatting and output writing possibilities are available here too
     ![](resources/data_aggregate_data.png)

-   The last column on the right demonstrates aggregation results.
+   The last column `categ_ind_sum` on the right demonstrates aggregation results.
     ![](resources/aggr_data_new_column.png)

-> To change decimals of a scale variable click 'Variable View' tab in the lower left corner of SPSS.
+> To change decimals of a scale variable click `Variable View` tab in the lower left corner of SPSS.
 This tab shows useful info about dataset variables (data type, measure, role etc.) and allows to add/delete/edit columns.
 ![](resources/variables_descr.png)

 > After user operation (analysis, chart building, open/close file, merge etc.) SPSS generates output file .spv with procedure commands.
 Storing of these outputs is a matter of your taste.
 It dependents on achievements, either you would check correctness of operations or not.